Capital punishment in Islam: In Islamic scripture

 Among classical commentators, Fakhr al-Din al-Razi interprets the last sentence of 8:12 to mean striking at the enemies in any way possible, from their head to the tips of their extremities.
 Al-Qurtubi reads the reference to striking at the necks as conveying the gravity and severity of the fighting.
 For al-Qurtubi, al-Tabari, and Ibn Kathir, the expression indicates the brevity of the act, as it is confined to battle and is not a continuous command.

-Some commentators have suggested that terrorists use alternative interpretations of these surahs to justify beheading captives, however there is agreement among scholars that they have a different meaning.
+Some commentators have suggested that Islamic terrorists use alternative interpretations of these surahs to justify beheading captives, however there is agreement among scholars that they have a different meaning.
 Furthermore, according to Rachel Saloom, surah 47:4 goes on to recommend generosity or ransom when waging war, and it refers to a period when Muslims were persecuted and had to fight for their survival.

 Decapitation in Islamic law

 Decapitation was the normal method of executing the death penalty under classical Islamic law.
 It was also, together with hanging, one of the ordinary methods of execution in the Ottoman Empire.

-Currently, Saudi Arabia is the only country in the world which uses decapitation within its Islamic legal system.
+As of 2015, Saudi Arabia is the only country in the world which uses decapitation within its Islamic legal system.
 The majority of executions carried out by the Wahhabi government of Saudi Arabia are public beheadings, which usually cause mass gatherings but are not allowed to be photographed or filmed.

-According to Amnesty, decapitation have been carried out by state authorities in Iran as recently as 2001, but as of 2014 is no longer in use.
+According to Amnesty, decapitation has been carried out by Iranian authorities as recently as 2001, but as of 2014 is no longer in use.
 It is also a legal form of execution in Qatar and Yemen, but the punishment has been suspended in those countries.